TrueShadow01/REME/README.md

 This is a maintained fork of the [original RE Mesh Editor Plugin by NSACloud.](https://github.com/NSACloud/RE-Mesh-Editor)

 The original projects is no longer being updated, so this fork continues development, fixes bugs and improves the combatibility with newer RE Engine titles.
+# I am currently only working on PRAGMATA Support.

 ---